Aniiket-Singh/ChestRay/README.md

+# ANALYSIS OF DEEP LEARNING MODELS FOR INDIAN FOOD CLASSIFICATION

 This project was inspired by a podcast that YouTube recommended me in mid October introducing me to Prof. Bagler from IIIT Delhi.
 While going through his Google Scholar profile I was inspired to implement a research papr[1] published by his team.

 ## Context